GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-pico-tutorial-a-stockquote-sample.markdown

 date: 2013-03-27 20:07
 comments: true
 categories: [pico]
-keywords: wsdl, soap, iOS, iPhone
+keywords: wsdl, soap, iOS, iPhone, Objective-C
 description: Pico Tutoiral Series 1 - a StockQuote sample
 ---

-This is the first post of Pico Tutorial series, in this post, I will show you how easy to use [Pico framework](https://github.com/bulldog2011/pico) to put WSDL driven application development on iOS platform into practice.
+This is the first post of Pico Tutorial Series, in this post, I will show you how easy to use [Pico framework](https://github.com/bulldog2011/pico) to put WSDL driven application development on iOS platform into practice.
 If this is the first time you get to know Pico, then after this tutorial, you will bascially understand what Pico can do for you, and the basic development process when using Pico to run WSDL driven development on iOS.
 If you want to see the big picture, plese read [this post](http://bulldog2011.github.com/blog/2013/03/25/wsdl-driven-development-on-ios-the-big-picture/) first.

 The whole source of this demo is [here](https://github.com/bulldog2011/pico/tree/master/Examples/StockQuote).

 WSDL driven development using Pico framework has following steps:

 >1.
-Genearte Objective-C proxy from WSDL
+Generate Objective-C proxy from WSDL
 2. Create new iOS project, add Pico runtime and generated proxy into your project
 3. Implement appliction logic and UI, call proxy to invoke web service as needed.